andylamp/stanford_fin_auto/06 - Intractable Problems and NP-Completeness/01-Intractable-Problems-Quiz.md

 ### Part A

-The proof that the Node cover problem is NP-complete depends on a construction given in the class videos, which reduces 3SAT to Node Cover.
+The proof that the Node cover problem is NP-complete depends on a construction given in the class videos, which reduces 3SAT to Vertex (or Node) Cover.
 Apply this construction to the 3SAT instance:

 ```
 (u+v+w)(¬v+¬w+x)(¬u+¬x+y)(x+¬y+z)(u+¬w+¬z)